 Nowadays, when tech startups are blossoming and multiplying, their founders face multiple staffing issues.
 What do they do if they can’t employ in-house full-time specialists?
-Mostly, they resort either to outsourcing or outstaffing strategy.
-What’s the difference, and how does it work?
+Mostly, they resort to outsourcing and outstaffing services.
+Who wins the outsourcing vs. outstaffing battle?

 We live in a world of startups.
-We learn about tons of previously absent or even unimaginable concepts turning into reality each year.
-Young promising entrepreneurs keep founding businesses and redrawing the map of our daily lives.
-At first, the emerging businesses’ teams consist of a few people — most commonly, founders and their closest friends.
-They plan the general development outline and employ the right staff — for all the plans are nothing without a decent pool of professionals.
+We learn about many previously absent or unimaginable concepts turning into reality each year.
+Young, smart entrepreneurs keep founding businesses and redrawing the map of our daily lives.
+At first, the emerging development teams consist of a few people — most commonly, founders and their closest friends.
+They plan the general development outline and find the right employees — all the plans are nothing without a decent pool of professionals.

 Every seasoned specialist is of great importance — therefore, one of the crucial problems for every nascent startup is the personnel problem.

-Should we hire a team of full-time professionals or look for talented freelancers?
-Will we employ the people internally or resort to the popular outsourcing/outstaffing model?
-Which way is the best to extend the capabilities of the IT team?
+Should we hire an in-house team of full-time professionals or look for talented freelancers?
+Will we employ the people internally or resort to the popular outstaffing/outsourcing model?
+Which way is best to extend the capabilities of the IT team?

 That’s the pool of the most burning questions for startup founders.
 By the way, what’s the difference between outsourcing and outstaffing?
-The words are very similar, but the corresponding hiring models are pretty distinct.
+What extra opportunities do outsourcing or outstaffing provide?
+The words are very similar, but the corresponding hiring models are distinct.

 Recently, most startups have shown a clear tendency to hire developers (and specialists in general) externally.
 According to the 2022 statistics of Grand View Research, Inc., the global business process outsourcing market will reach USD 435 billion by 2028.
 What are the two most common reasons for this decision?
 Let’s analyze them below.